dtlinley/dnd-utils/names/dwarf/README.md

 # Dwarf Name Creation

-Dwarf names are made by simple appending prefixes to suffixes
+Dwarf names are made by simply appending prefixes to suffixes

 ## Using the Script